jkarlin929/react-router/README.md

 If you ever need to test paths you can use this nifty [router tester](https://pshrmn.github.io/route-tester/#/) app to do so.

-### Lab 1 - Add Router and Routes - 20min
+### Lab 1 - Add Router and Routes To House-Example-Begin - 20min

 Do the following:

-1) Run `npm install --save react-router-dom`.
+1) "Run `npm install --save react-router-dom`.
 Confirm that `package.json` now references the installed package

 2) Update `index.js` to import `BrowserRouter as Router` from `react-router-dom`.